Rynaro/estratto/README.md

           type: String
 ```

-And the out will be a array of hashes reflection of your columns:
+And the output will be a array of hashes reflection of your columns:

 ```ruby
 [